Top Attractions in Poland

 Go on a stroll on Wawel Hill and learn all about its history and significance!
 During this private walking tour, the licensed guide will take you for a journey through time to the land of Polish kings and queens.
 Enter the Wawel Castle – the main residency of the Polish monarchy that dates back to the 11th century.
 Look for the architectonical traces of the Middle Ages, Renaissance or Baroque and reveal the secrets of the castle and its surroundings.
 Explore rich chambers and beautiful courtyards while listening to many popular tales about the hill and its former inhabitants, like princess Wanda or the Wawel Dragon.
 One of pour most popular tours in Poland!

 During this tour you will discover the highlights of Krakow's history, starting with the top attraction at Wawel Castle and walk along the famous Royal Route from Wawel Hill to the Old Town.
 Explore this fascinating castle from the outside, where you will see its most important points like defensive walls, Wawel Dragon and Wawel Cathedral while learning about its history from your guide.
 Then, step inside Castle Wawel to discover the most important parts of the castle, including the royal staterooms.
 In addition to many precious monuments, the castle is also full of ancient paintings and stunning tapestries, which have been preserved from the interior's original decoration.
+Continue in the footsteps of the Kings of Poland as you follow the famous Royal Route from Wawel Hill to the Old Town.
+In the Main Market Square you'll admire the Gothic exterior of St. Mary's Basilica.

 Poland is known for its delicious cuisine.
 During this tour, you will discover a variety of polish flavors.
 Feel the unique atmosphere of traditional restaurants of the Krakow Old Town, full of bars and cafes.
 You've certainly heard about the legendary Polish pierogi, the national culinary treasure!
 Luckily for you, during this tour, you will visit the place serving the best pierogi in town.
 After tasting the richness of Polish dishes, desserts and beverages, you will take part in a completely new experience.
 Enjoy Polish bison grass vodka shots listening to live Klezmer music band.
 Your local English speaking guide will not only lead you to the best restaurants and bars but also explain to you the history of Polish cuisine and tell you the interesting history of Krakow.